-The Company Secretary CASA HOLDINGS LIMITED c/o Tricor Barbinder Share Registration Services 80 Robinson Road #11-02 Singapore 068898
+The Company Secretary CASA HOLDINGS LIMITED c/o Tricor Barbinder Share Registration Services 9 Raffles Place, #26-01 Republic Plaza Singapore 048619

-- 5. The instrument appointing proxy or proxies, together with the power of attorney or other authority (if any) under which it is signed, or notarially certified copy thereof, must be deposited at the registered office of the Company at 15 Kian Teck Crescent, Singapore 628884 not later than 48 hours before the time set for the Annual General Meeting. - 6.
-A member should insert the total number of shares held.
+- 6. A member should insert the total number of shares held.
 If the member has shares entered against his name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Chapter 289) Singapore), he should insert that number of shares.
 If the member has shares registered in his name in the Register of Members of the Company, he should insert the number of shares.
-If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members of the Company, he should insert the number of shares.
-If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members of the Company, he should insert the aggregate number of shares.
+If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members of shares.
+If the member of Shares of the Company, he should insert the number of shares.
+If the member of the Company, he should insert the aggregate number of shares.
 If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member of the Company. - 7.
 The Company shall be entitled to reject the instrument appointing a proxy or proxies if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing a proxy or proxies.
 In addition, in the case of members of the Company whose shares are entered against their names in the Depository Register, the Company may reject any instrument appointing a proxy or proxies lodged if such members are not shown to have shares entered against their names in the Depository Register 72 hours before the time appointed for holding the Annual General Meeting as certified by The Central Depository (Pte) Limited to the Company. - 8.
 A Depositor shall not be regarded as a member of the Company entitled to attend the Annual General Meeting and to speak and vote thereat unless his name appears on the Depository Register 72 hours before the time set for the Annual General Meeting.